Sandringham Football Club: VFA/VFL

-Club information

-The Zebras have an alignment agreement with Australian Football League (AFL) club St Kilda which has been in place since 2009.
-The alignment agreement means that St Kilda listed players who are able to play but not selected for the Saints in the AFL are available to be selected for the Zebras in the VFL.
-The clubs extended their agreement at the end of 2016.

-Previously, Sandringham had an alignment with Melbourne.
-Sandringham and Melbourne were the first two clubs to form an alignment.
-This was announced in 1999 and began in the 2000 season.
-The alignment had an immediate effect with Sandringham winning the premiership in 2000, and a further three premierships (2004, 2005 and 2006) were won during the affiliation.

 The Zebras' home ground is and almost always has been the Beach Oval, which was renamed the Trevor Barker Beach Oval in the 1990s after the death of Trevor Barker, who had coached Sandringham to the 1992 and 1994 premierships.
 Only in 1966 did the club change home grounds, spending a year at the Junction Oval in St Kilda before moving back to Beach Oval ahead of the 1967 season.
 From the 2018 season, the club will play three of its home games each year at Moorabbin Oval, and will wear St Kilda's black, red and white guernsey in these games.

-The oval has a single grandstand (the Neil Bencraft Grandstand), a southern end named after Nick Sautner (the Sautner Goal), and an administration centre (the John Mennie Administration Centre) – a social club and a capacity for 10,000.
+The oval has a single grandstand (the Neil Bencraft Grandstand), a south end named after Nick Sautner (the Sautner Goal), and an administration centre (the John Mennie Administration Centre) – a social club and a capacity of 10,000.
 A record crowd of 18,000 attended the venue's first Sunday VFA premiership game, held between Sandringham and Port Melbourne Football Club in April 1964.
 A Rec Footy competition is also played at the ground.

-The Sandringham Dragons play in the TAC Cup and are due to become part of the Sandringham club in the near future.
+AFL affiliations

+For many years the Zebras had an alignment agreement with Australian Football League (AFL) club St Kilda, an arrangement which was in effect from 2009 to 2025.
+Previously, Sandringham had an alignment with Melbourne.
+Sandringham and Melbourne were the first two clubs to form an alignment.
+This Melbourne affiliation began in the 2000 season and produced fruitful outcomes for the club, with Sandringham winning the premiership in 2000, and a further three premierships in 2004, 2005 and 2006.

+The St Kilda affiliation was extended in 2013 to the conclusion of the 2015 season, with a plan for both clubs would go their separate ways the following year.
+This led to Sandringham establishing a partnership with Victorian Amateur Football Association (VAFA) club Hampton Rovers.
+The affiliation was temporarily extended for the 2016 VFL season, before a new rolling affiliation deal with no fixed term was signed, to begin in 2017.
+The new deal changed the nature of the affiliation, expanding St Kilda's involvement in Sandringham's operation − including removing a stipulation from the previous agreement that no more than 14 St Kilda-listed players could play in Sandringham's senior team in any given match and Sandringham playing three games per year in St Kilda colours (beginning in 2019) at Moorabbin Oval, St Kilda's former home ground.

+In October 2023, St Kilda announced that, beginning at the 2025 AFL rookie draft, it would use one of its rookie list places to draft a Sandringham player.
+However, at the 2025 rookie draft, which was held in November 2024, this did not occur.

+The affiliation agreement ended following the 2025 VFL season.
+In 2026, Sandringham will field a standalone team in the VFL, but the affiliation will remain in place in the VFLW.